 [Section 22B inserted by No. 20 of 2002 s.
 150.]

-23. Jurisdiction of Commission under this Act
+23. Jurisdiction of Commission

 (1) Subject to this Act, the Commission has cognizance of and authority to enquire into and deal with any industrial matter.

 (2) Where by or under any other Act power is conferred on a person or body to appoint officers or employees for the purposes of that Act or to fix or determine the salaries, wages, or other remuneration, or other conditions of employment, of officers or employees appointed for those purposes, or to do both of those things —